|

 How to Make a Raspberry-Peach Cake

 Preheat the oven to 350 degrees.
-Coat a springform 9-inch cake pan with cooking spray.
+Coat a 9-inch springform cake pan with cooking spray.

-In a separate bowl, toss the flour together with the baking powder, baking soda, and salt until well combined.
+In a separate bowl, toss the flour with the baking powder, baking soda, and salt until well combined.

 Raspberry-Peach Cake